 Anyways….back to the Instant Pot hard boiled eggs.
 I love, love, love hard boiled eggs-I always have about a dozen in the fridge.
 Not only to I eat them with salad or as a healthy high protein snack, my three boys devour them too.
 So you might ask yourself…why can’t I just boil them on the stove?
 Why should I make them in the Instant Pot?
-Well, my friend, the simple answer is of course it’s easy to boil them on the stove-I have a blog post here about how to boil them perfectly.
+Well, my friend, the simple answer is of course it’s easy to boil them on the stove.
 But for me?
 I have a startling history of forgetting my eggs on the stove, evaporating all the water, then exploding the eggs.
 Yes.
 That’s what happens when you’re distractible like me.
 And yes, I have done this quite a few times!

 So, if you have an Instant Pot (this is the one I have) then we can easily use it to hard boil our eggs (steam them technically!) and avoid exploding eggs.
 Good deal all around.